What is GDPR? Everything you need to know, from requirements to fines

 It also provides provisions for the right to be forgotten, adding the ability for data subjects to demand social media companies erase any posts they made during childhood, a good opportunity for embarrassed adults to delete things they said in their teenage years.

 The act also proposes to modernise current data protection regulations by expanding the definition of personal data to include IP addresses, internet cookies, and DNA.

-By aligning with GDPR, the UK hopes to build an enhanced data protection mechanism that goes beyond the adequacy model the EU imposes on 'third' countries.
-The hope is that the EU will consider the UK a safe destination for its data and grant an adequacy agreement, allowing personal data to flow freely from the EU to the UK.
+By aligning with GDPR, the UK had hoped to build an enhanced data protection mechanism that goes beyond the adequacy model the EU imposes on 'third' countries.
+The aim was to ensure the EU would grant the UK a data adequacy agreement, meaning data could continue to flow from EU territories to the UK undisrupted.

 Former digital minister Matt Hancock said at the time: "Bringing EU law into our domestic law will ensure that we help to prepare the UK for the future after we have left the EU.
 We are committed to ensuring that uninterrupted data flows continue between the UK and the EU and other countries around the world."

 This agreement was finally granted on a provisional basis in February 2021, and was later finalised several months later.